 Avoid cold storage if possible.
 Never plant immediately out of cold storage as the cuttings will be fully dormant.
-This exposes them to drying in the field while they wait for 3 to 4 weeks or root initiation and bud break.
+This exposes them to drying in the field while they wait for 3 to 4 weeks for root initiation and bud break.

-If cold storage is necessary, as for delayed plantings, the cuttings should then go through a conditioning process before planting.
-Either place them in moist sawdust at 70o-80o for 2 to 3 weeks or a sand pit for 3 to 5 weeks before planting.
+If cold storage is necessary as for delayed plantings, the cuttings should then go through a conditioning process before planting.
+Either place them in moist sawdust at $70^{\circ}-80^{\circ}$ for 2 to 3 weeks or a sand pit for 3 to 5 weeks before planting.
 Make sure some root initiation is showing.